2025 Oahu Guide: Experience Oahu Like A Local

 The Curb

-The Curb is one of my favourites for coffee and pastries. an excellent team that serves up the best stuff around! check for any seasonal specials, otherwise anything you get here is absolutely excellent. walk down the street to visit public pet and pua hana, as well!
+The Curb is one of my favourites for coffee and pastries.
+An excellent team that serves up the best stuff around!
+Check for any seasonal specials, otherwise anything you get here is absolutely excellent.

 Bean About Town

-this is an adorable little coffee shop where they roast their own south american blend and have a small deck for a leisurely sit. located in kaimukī with excellent walkability.
+This is a little coffee shop where they roast their own South American blend and have a small deck for a leisurely sit.
+Located in Kaimukī with excellent walkability.

 Island Brew